 For error detection, we permanently reserve all identifiers that start with either a 0x00 or 0xFF value.
-OpenLCB implementations should, but are not required to, treat it as an error when any of those are

-215 OpenLCB implementations should, but are not required to, treat it as an error when any of those as encountered.
+OpenLCB implementations should, but are not required to, treat it as an error when any of those are encountered.

 3 Implementation Information

 Specific Unique Identifier assignments are stored in a MySQL database, and the full list of assignments, including overall ranges from the standard and ranges assigned for specific purposes and users can be found on the http://registry.openlcb.org website.